Get in touch

 combining the structural columns of the building

-to determine the proportions and layout of the exhibits.
+and the span in between to determine the proportions and layout of the exhibits.

 This transparent geometry is used to create the display space.